Is Your Vision Suffering from Cataracts?

 Are cataracts removed with lasers?

 Yes.
-The surgeons at Eye Associates of Tucson are among a select group of doctors to perform laser assisted bladeless cataract surgery in the United States.
-Dr. Diesenhouse and Dr. McCarty have been performing laser cataract surgery since 2012.
-Dr. Diesenhouse and Dr. McCarty were among the first surgeons in Southern Arizona to offer laser cataract surgery.
+The surgeons at Eye Associates of Tucson are among a select group of doctors to perform laser assisted cataract surgery in the United States.
+Our doctors have been performing laser cataract surgery since 2012.
+Our doctors were among the first surgeons in Southern Arizona to offer laser cataract surgery.

 How does surgery differ with laser vs traditional surgery?

-Laser assisted cataract surgery is a bladeless technology.
+Laser assisted cataract surgery is an advanced technology.
 The Femtosecond laser is a computer- guided, surgeon-controlled laser that is used for greater surgical precision.
-It decreases the depending on surgical blades during cataract surgery.
 A custom-guided laser is programmed for the most precise treatment on each individual patient.
 The femtosecond laser automates what are typically very challenging steps in traditional cataract surgery.
-It also helps to decrease astigmatism via laser rather than a manual incision during the time of cataract surgery.
+It helps to decrease astigmatism via laser rather than a manual incision during the time of cataract surgery.
 This can lessen the dependency on glasses post operatively.

 Are there new lens impants that will work for both near and far vision?